John Ross (Royal Navy officer): Naval career

 In 1786, aged nine, Ross joined the Royal Navy as a first-class volunteer and was assigned to HMS Pearl.
 It soon sailed to the Mediterranean Sea, where it remained until 1789.
 He then served aboard HMS Impregnable for several months before a transfer to the merchant marine for eight years.
 In September 1799 he was recalled to the Navy and appointed midshipman on HMS Weazel, which shortly joined in the Anglo-Russian invasion of Holland.

 Short periods of service on HMS Clyde and HMS Diligence followed, during which he acted as a lieutenant.

 From 1803, he served on various vessels; mainly with the Baltic station.
 This included a period on HMS Grampus and HMS Victory, the flagship of the commander of the Baltic fleet, Rear Admiral James Saumarez.
 During his service, Ross was wounded several times, the most severe of these being in 1806 when boarding a Spanish vessel; he received wounds inflicted by a sabre and bayonet, and also suffered broken legs and a broken arm.
 In late 1808, Ross was seconded to the Swedish Navy.
 In 1812, he was promoted to commander.

 Arctic expeditions

 1818: First Arctic expedition

-In 1818, Ross received the command of an Arctic expedition organised by the British Admiralty, the first of a new series of attempts to solve the question of a North West Passage.
+In 1818, Ross received the command of an Arctic expedition organised by the British Admiralty, the first of a new series of attempts to answer the question of a North West Passage.
 This entailed going around the extreme north-east coast of America and sailing to the Bering Strait.
 He was also to note the currents, tides, the state of ice and magnetism and to collect specimens he found on the way.